bradylove/jkl/README.md

 Usage: jkl COMMAND [arg...]

-project management life improver
+developer project management life improver

 Commands:
-  browser      open the projects page in the browser edit         opens the jkl manifest for editing goto         change the current directory of the current tmux pane to the project directory open         (limited) opens one or more projects init         (not implemented) initializes the jkl config file
+  browser, b    open the projects page in the browser edit, e       open the jkl manifest for editing goto, cd      change the current directory of the current tmux pane to the project directory projects, p   list known projects open, o       (limited) open one or more projects

 Run 'jkl COMMAND --help' for more information on a command.
 ```